Architecture

 Third-Party Applications

-Since the platform manages just the infrastructure, you can plug-in any application that emit or consume data.
+Since the platform manages just the infrastructure, you can plug in any application that emits or consumes data.
 We love to see the interesting ways the platform is utilized.
 Webhooks, Websockets, MQTT clients, etc. provide diverse protocol adapters for a wide range of compatibility.

 MQTT